 "To hell with real humans, I only feel compassion for these evolved monsters which have no emotions or individuality."

-They are technically not even people you know.
+They are technically not people, you know.
 They are now a different species, like we are to apes.

 "We are still cousins!"

-I am not sure if it means anything at this point but do you know Hideause look like fish?
+I am not sure if it means anything at this point, but did you notice know Hideause look like fish?